Roland is an adult male Lesser Black-backed Gull. He was hand caught at Castle Semple Loch on the 28th of June.

 As he was hand caught we don’t have any evidence of nesting behaviour but it is believed, by the movement data below, that he may have a nest on Little Cumbrae.
 At the time of tagging he weighed 890g and has a wing length of 42.2cm.
 Roland can be identified in the field by his colour ring 11S:C.

-Map updated 01/12/17 Roland is still hanging out in the estuaries around Aveiro
+Map updated 08/01/18 Roland is still sunning himself in the same area of Portugal.

-Jane Fawcett, Sean Haston of On Your Bike Millport, Esmé Summers
+Jane Fawcett, Sean Haston of On Your Bike Millport, Esmé Summers, Margaret Forbes

 Would you like to adopt Roland and see your name here?
 Then found out how you can adopt him here